Andrea writes on various topics from dating, couples, astrology, weddings, interior design, and gardens. She studied film and writing.

 ISTP stands for introverted, sensing, thinking, and perceiving.
-This personality's dominate function is introverted thinking, followed by extroverted sensing, introverted intuition, and then (dead last) extroverted feeling.
-This type tends to be mechanics and tinkerers.
+This personality's dominant function is introverted thinking, followed by extroverted sensing, introverted intuition, and then (dead last) extroverted feeling.
+ISTP types make for excellent mechanics and tinkerers.

 The ISTP can be a lifesaver in emergency situations, a force of attraction, and a problem-solving guru.
 They are great workers and engineers, but they often struggle with relationships and empathy.
 It's probably best for an ISTP to be alone or have a small family.
 The ISTP is very similar to one of the personalities most likely to commit affairs and have divorces — the ESTP.
 Be careful, ISTP!
 You have to think about others and the consequences of your actions.

-It would behoove the ISTP to find people who have better a better developed sense of extroverted feeling, like the INFJ, ENFJ, and the ESFJ, but these types may confuse the ISTP.
-Or the ISTP will confuse them with its ambiguity.
+It would behoove the ISTP to find people who have a better-developed sense of extroverted feeling, like the INFJ, ENFJ, and the ESFJ, but these types may confuse the ISTP.
+Or the ISTP will confuse them with their ambiguity.